cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

-point, line and polygon (area) features, as well as multipoint, multiline and multipolygon features, and was written by `Brent Wood <http://www.niwa.co.nz/key-contacts/brent-wood/>`_ based on input from Paul Wessel and others on the GMT list.
+point, line and polygon (area) features, as well as multipoint, multiline and multipolygon features, and was written by `Brent Wood <http://www.niwa.co.nz/key-contacts/brent-wood/>`_ based on input from Paul Wessel and others on the GMT team.

 The OGR/GMT format
 ------------------